Origins of complexity in the rheology of Soft Earth suspensions: Results

 Pure clay ($\xi = 1$) suspensions are markedly different from sand-rich ones, and exhibit flow curves similar to the clay-rich French Alps debris-flow materials.
-In the dilute regime ($\phi = 0.05$) the suspension flow curve behaves like a Newtonian fluid (Fig 2d).
-As $\phi$ is increased, the yield stress rapidly increases and the material jams at roughly $\phi = 0.40$.
+In the dilute regime ($\phi = 0.05$) the suspension flow curve behaves like a Newtonian fluid (Fig. 2d).
+As $\phi$ is increased, the yield stress rapidly increases (Fig. 3a) and the material jams at roughly $\phi_m = 0.40$.
 Clay suspensions are known to jam at significantly lower volume fractions than granular suspensions, due to attractive particle networks that percolate across the sample \cite{bonn2017yield,coussot1995structural}.
-Similar to the sand-rich suspensions, for all clay suspensions with a yield stress ($\phi > 0.05$), we find that $t_{\mu} \approx \eta(\Delta \phi)/\tau_y$ (Fig 2f inset).
+Similar to the sand-rich suspensions, for all clay suspensions with a yield stress ($\phi > 0.05$), we find that $t_{\mu} \approx \eta(\Delta \phi)/\tau_y$ (Fig. 3c; $\eta(\Delta \phi)$ estimation details in Methods section).
 When non-dimensionlized, the pure clay data for all $\phi$ can be collapsed onto a single curve; this curve, however, is distinct from the sand-rich data.
-In particular, there is the marked emergence of an intermediate yielding regime -- spanning almost three orders of magnitude in $\Gamma$ -- indicating ductile behavior (Fig 2f).
+In particular, there is the marked emergence of an intermediate yielding regime -- spanning almost three orders of magnitude in $\Gamma$ -- indicating ductile behavior (Figs. 2f; 4a; 5a).
 Fitting the collapsed data to Eq.
-1, we find $n=1/2$ consistent with soft glassy materials, and $\alpha \approx 10$.
+2, we find $n=1/2$ consistent with soft glassy materials, and $\alpha \approx 10$ (Fig. 5c).
 We suspect that the exponent $n \approx 1/2$ is related to the mechanism of plastic dissipation, while the coefficient $\alpha$ is determined by the strength of inter-particle attraction.
 To test this idea, we conduct additional experiments with identical clay and water content, but varying ionic strength through the addition of 0.001 M and 0.1 M NaCl.
 Salt screens the repulsive net charge of clay particles and facilitates stronger aggregation \cite{seiphoori2021tuning,israelachvili2022surface}.
-As expected, we find that $\alpha$ increases systematically with ionic strength, but $n$ remains constant (Extended Data Fig. 1, Table 1).
-Quasi-static strain tests of nearly-jammed clay-rich suspensions ($\Delta \phi \approx 0.03$) show a very small stress drop after yielding (Fig. 3c), and negligible normal force (Fig. 4b).
-In sum, clay suspensions exhibit all of the hallmarks of ductile yielding, and do not show any effects of granular suspensions.
+As expected, we find that $\alpha$ increases systematically with ionic strength, but $n$ remains constant (Fig. 5b,c; Supplementary Information Fig. S2 and Fig. S3).
+Quasi-static strain tests of nearly-jammed clay-rich suspensions ($\Delta \phi \approx 0.03$; corresponding $\phi$ values marked in Fig. 3b) show a very small stress drop after yielding (Fig. 4b), and negligible axial force (Fig. 6b).
+In sum, clay suspensions exhibit all of the hallmarks of ductile yielding, and do not show any effects of frictional interactions between particles.
 Our results support the characterization of clay suspensions as a gel.